Stringy K\"ahler moduli, mutation and monodromy: Applications to Deformation Theory and Curve Invariants

-Repeating this calculation over all lengths $\ell$ gives all columns in the table except the last, and furthermore a presentation for each algebra $\mathbb{F}\Lambda_i^{\deform}$.
+Repeating this calculation over all lengths $\ell$ gives all columns in the \opt{ams}{table except the last}\opt{ip}{first table}, and furthermore a presentation for each algebra $\mathbb{F}\Lambda_i^{\deform}$.
 We claim that $\Lambda_i^{\deform}$ is not commutative if and only if the quiver of $\mathbb{F}\Lambda_i^{\deform}$ has two loops.
-The last column in the table then follows from the first column.
+The \opt{ams}{last column in the table}\opt{ip}{second table} then follows\opt{ams}{ from the first column}.

 The ($\Leftarrow$) direction is a calculation.
 Indeed, by the above knitting calculation (repeated for all lengths), if the quiver of $\mathbb{F}\Lambda_i^{\deform}$ has two loops then, by its explicit presentation in each case, we observe that $\mathbb{F}\Lambda_i^{\deform}$ is not commutative.
 Hence since $\mathbb{F}\Lambda_i^{\deform}$ is a factor of $\Lambda_i^{\deform}$, certainly $\Lambda_i^{\deform}$ is not commutative.